Seagrass meadow: Coastal protection

 Seagrasses prevent erosion of the seafloor to the point that their presence can raise the seafloor.
 They contribute to coast protection by trapping rock debris transported by the sea.
 Seagrasses reduce erosion of the coast and protect houses and cities from both the force of the sea and from sea-level rise caused by global warming.
-They do this by softening the force of the waves with their leaves, and helping sediment transported in the seawater to accumulate on the seafloor.
-Seagrass leaves act as baffles in turbulent water that slow down water movement and encourage particulate matter to settle out.
-Seagrass meadows are one of the most effective barriers against erosion, because they trap sediment amongst their leaves.
+They do this by reducing the wave energy with their leaves, and helping sediment transported in the seawater to accumulate on the seafloor.
+Seagrass leaves and their epiphytes act as baffles in turbulent water that slow down water movement and encourage particulate matter to settle out.

 Archaeologists have learned from seagrasses how to protect underwater archaeological sites, like a site in Denmark where dozens of ancient Roman and Viking shipwrecks have been discovered.
 The archaeologists use seagrass-like covers as sediment traps, to build up sediment so that it buries the ships.
 Burial creates low-oxygen conditions and keeps the wood from rotting.